Click on a question to see the corresponding answer.

 Q: Is there a monthly "subscription" fee?

-There is no cost to neighborhood residents to operate the camera (other than the nominal cost of the electric and internet usage).
+There is no cost to the camera owner to operate the camera (other than the nominal cost of the electric and internet usage).
 Many camera manufacturer's offer "premium" services for a monthly subscription fee that may be of interest to residents.
 The premium services offered by Reolink are not required for the Reolink cameras to work with AwareNet.

 Q: Does AwareNet configure and install cameras?